NiryoRobotics/pyniryo/docs/source/vision/image_processing_api.rst

 =====================================

 .. important::
-    Section not finished yet !
+    Section is not finished yet !

 This file presents the different functions and :ref:`Enums` available for image processing

 These functions are divided in subsections:

-* :ref:`Pure Image Processing` are used to deal to do thresholding, contours detection, ..
+* :ref:`Pure Image Processing` are used to deal with the thresholding, contours detection, ..
 * :ref:`Workspaces wise` section contains functions to extract workspace and deal with the relative position in the workspace